 - $120,000 bodily injury liability for all injuries in an accident

 The following violations require a Virginia FR44 insurance filing:

 - Driving while intoxicated

-- Causing injury to others or to a property while under the influence
+- Causing injury to others or property while under the influence

 - Violating the provisions of federal law.